ethanrackleff/lifefiles/README.md

 ### Preprocessor Directives and Macros

 In languages that have preprocessor commands or macros (for example, `#include`, `#define` in C/C++), those are styled **bold** and *italic*.
 The bold draws attention (since these directives can significantly affect code), and italic indicates that they're a kind of “meta” code (handled before the main code logic).
-This combination differentiates them from normal language keywords — they appear important but also a bit *different* (thanks to the italic) from regular control-flow keywords.
+This combination differentiates them from normal language keywords. they appear important but also a bit *different* (thanks to the italic) from regular control-flow keywords.

 ### Operators and Punctuation